 The study is titled, “Physical Activity, Black Carbon Exposure, and Airway Inflammation in an Urban Adolescent Cohort.”
-Authors were Stephanie Lovinsky-Desir (Columbia University Medical Center, New York, NY), Kyung Hwa Jung (CUMC), Andrew G. Rundle (Columbia’s Mailman School of Public Health), Lori A. Hoepner (Mailman), Joshua B. Bautista (CUMC), Frederica P. Perera (Mailman), Steven N. Chillrud (Columbia University), Matthew S. Perzanowski (Mailman), and Rachel L. Miller (CUMC and Mailman).
+Authors were Stephanie Lovinsky-Desir (Columbia University Medical Center, New York, NY), Kyung Hwa Jung (CUIMC), Andrew G. Rundle (Columbia’s Mailman School of Public Health), Lori A. Hoepner (Mailman), Joshua B. Bautista (CUIMC), Frederica P. Perera (Mailman), Steven N. Chillrud (Columbia University), Matthew S. Perzanowski (Mailman), and Rachel L. Miller (CUIMC and Mailman).

 None of the authors report any conflicts of interest.